luismartinezs/studio-ghibli-books/development.md

 - Separate search bar and logo into different components so that I don't need to always have one with the other
 - in popular section show movies ordered by rating
 - Add propTypes method to each stateless functional component that defines what the prop types must be
+- By clicking the "see more" button, it should be possible to list more movies